tracy-git123/tracy-git123.github.io/projects/edaproject.md

 <div class="text-center p-4">
   <img width="600px" src="../img/4.PNG" class="img-thumbnail" >
 </div>

+This page covers insights from this dataset and also the data cleaning I did on the dataset.

+# Insights
 I explored the data graphically using the Seaborn data visualisation library.

-First I wanted to know how many housing applicants are there in each region of Johannesburg?
+## First I wanted to know how many housing applicants are there in each region of Johannesburg?
 ```cpp
 sns.countplot(x=newdf['Region '], order=['A','B','C','D','E','F','G'])
 ```
 <div class="text-center p-4">
   <img width="400px" src="../img/Capture.PNG" class="img-thumbnail" >
 </div>

+Region D has the most applicants which is expected as this were Soweto is located which has become one most highly populated areas in Johannesburg.
+Soweto alone is home to 1.2 million people of Johannesburg's 5.6 million population.

 <div class="text-center p-4">
   <img width="400px" src="../img/region count map.PNG" class="img-thumbnail" >
 </div>
-Region D has the most applicants which is expected as this were Soweto is located which has become one most highly populated areas in Johannesburg.
-Soweto alone is home to 1.2 million people of Johannesburg's 5.6 million population.

-Secondly I looked at how many applicants there were in various Income brackets:
+## Secondly I looked at how many applicants there were in various monthly income brackets:
 <div class="text-center p-4">
   <img width="400px" src="../img/2.PNG" class="img-thumbnail" >
 </div>

-Third I looked at the age distrubuition of applicants across gender.
+## Third I looked at the age distrubuition of applicants across gender.
 <div class="text-center p-4">
   <img width="400px" src="../img/5.PNG" class="img-thumbnail" >
 </div>

-Finally I looked at what Dwelling types applicants are staying in at the moment.
+## Finally I looked at what Dwelling types applicants are staying in at the moment.
 Most applicant foe public housing are those living in informal dwelling types and likely have poor access to water, energy and sanitation services.
 <div class="text-center p-4">
   <img width="600px" src="../img/3.PNG" class="img-thumbnail" >
 </div>

+# Data Cleaning
 Below is a breakdown of how I explored and cleaned the public housing applicant dataset.

 Here is a summary of rows which have data in each column and as we can see several columns have data gaps where no values were entered: